davidawad/Lane-Detection/readme.md

 This project uses Canny Edge Detection, Hough Transforms, and linear regression to identify and mark lane lines on a road.

+This repo was written with the hope that it would be easy to understand for someone not farmiliar with the project.

 ![](test_images/solidWhiteRight_output.png)